Solar Cruiser Disturbance Torque Estimation and Predictive Momentum Management: Conclusions

 \section{Conclusions}

 This paper presented a novel Kalman filter augmented MPC framework specifically designed for the challenging momentum management task of NASA's Solar Cruiser.
 The integrated estimation framework proposed in this work plays a crucial role, providing real-time state and disturbance estimates that not only characterize the external disturbance torque but also capture the dynamic discrepancies between the linear prediction model and the highly nonlinear spacecraft system.
 This estimate closes the modeling gap needed to enable model predictive control for this momentum management application.
-Building upon a previously-developed MPC architecture \citep{shen2025}, the policy was rigorously formulated to be computationally feasible, utilizing off-the-shelf QP solvers to ensure real-time implementation capability within the limited onboard hardware.
+Building upon a previously-developed MPC architecture~\citep{shen2025}, the policy was rigorously formulated to be computationally feasible, utilizing off-the-shelf QP solvers to ensure real-time implementation capability within the limited onboard hardware.
+Validation with a more realistic SRP model, while performing slew maneuver following and incorporating Solar Cruiser's 4-RW configuration in this paper presents a key contribution towards the development of a practical implementation of the proposed MPC-based momentum management policy.

 Simulation results demonstrated the proposed MPC-based momentum management policy's superior performance and robustness.
 The disturbance estimate was shown to be essential in achieving reliable MPC prediction and bounded momentum management.
 Furthermore, the proposed MPC policy successfully managed angular momentum growth under maneuvers that exceed the capability of NASA's state-of-the-art method designed for Solar Cruiser, establishing a larger operational slew envelope.
+It is shown that the MPC policy proactively unloads angular momentum in preparation for upcoming high-demand slew maneuvers.
 The framework also proved its efficiency by demonstrating reduced actuator usage through a lower AMT travel distance and optimized RCD usage compared to the benchmark method.
 This improvement has the potential to enable greater solar sail mission longevity.

-Future work on this topic could be the investigation of tracking larger, more dynamic slew maneuvers and the development of methodologies to proactively unload angular momentum in preparation for upcoming high-demand maneuvers.
+Future work on this topic could be the investigation of improving roll disturbance estimates and reducing the number of RCD on-off cycles.
 Additional work towards the implementation of the proposed method on flight hardware and software will also be pursued to move towards its implementation on future solar sail missions.